Guided Meditations for your spiritual growth

 - To rest as the self.

-We focus on what feels important to us, so establish your most important, honest reasons to meditate.
+We focus on what feels important, so establish your most important, honest reasons to meditate.

 Now that you have a broad intention for meditation, it is helpful to approach each meditation sitting with the spontaneous intention for that moment.